nirvan840/Pneumonia-Chest-X-ray-Classification/README.md

 ## Conclusion
 * Loading, Saving and Resuming progress features developed for a model saved in .pth format.
-* Through thorough testing certain image augmentations were determined "best suited" for the dataset:
+* Through thorough testing, certain image augmentations were determined "best suited" for the dataset:
   * RandomHorizontalFlip
   * RandomRotation
-  * Normalizaton (Better and faster convergence)
+  * Normalization (Better and faster convergence)
 * Usage of Adam optimiser from 1st epoch was seen disadvantageous.
   * Adam requires a "warmup" phase
   * RAdam used to solve this problem
   * Leading to better convergence
 * Input resolutions:
-  * 512 x 512 - No noticable advantage
+  * 512 x 512 - No noticeable advantage
   * 256 x 256 - Significant decrease in training time | Marginally better performance, wrt to 512 x 512
-  * 128 x 128 - No noticable advantage over 256 x 256
+  * 128 x 128 - No noticeable advantage over 256 x 256
   * **Following results are in a scenario ( < 15 epochs ) where early stopping was initiated due to no improvement in test loss for 5 epochs or more, 128 x 128 might have a noticable reduction in training time for higher number of epochs**.

 ---